-Walk 41 – Armsheugh Woods, Hurlford – 5 miles
+Walk 41 – Grougar Walk & Armsheugh Woodland, Hurlford – 5 miles

-Car park on Grougar Road, Crookedholm (KA3 6JT).
+Small car park on Grougar Road, Crookedholm (KA3 6JT) where there is also some on-street parking available.
 Local bus service stops on Main Road, next to the walk start point.

 WALK REPORT: 23rd April 2016